-This theoretical paper is continuation of sound localization precision descriptions in the MSO [Sanda and Marsalek, 2012] and in the LSO [Bures and Marsalek, 2013].
-Major novel results here are following: 1) analytical estimates of results obtained previously only by numerical simulation and 2) estimates of auditory parameters using functions bounding them from the lower and from the upper values.
-These are known characteristics of the human sound localization circuit.
+This theoretical paper is continuation of sound localization precision descriptions in the MSO [Sanda and Marsalek(2012)] and in the LSO [Bures and Marsalek(2013)].
+Major novel results here are at least two: 1) analytical estimates of results obtained previously only by numerical simulation and 2) estimates of auditory parameters od functions bounding from the bottom and from the top known characteristics of the human sound localization circuit.